 So, some are born wealthy, but most are not.
 Building wealth is not complicated, especially when you live in a first-world country.
 If it’s entirely possible to make money and be successful, then why do so many of us live beneath our means?

-We know what a budget is, how to use credits cards, and what career path will make us more money.
+We know what a budget is, how to use credit cards, and what career path will make us more money.
 It can almost seem that it’s more likely to get struck by lightning than it is we will become wealthy.
 But this is not true at all!

 By the time we finish elementary school, we learned all the math skills needed in order to build wealth.
-If we know correct principles behind managing money, then why are we so awful at it?
+If we know the correct principles behind managing money, then why are we so awful at it?
 Why is it that almost 80% of Americans end up living paycheck to paycheck?
 The answer is in our behavior.

-We all have innate behaviors which are detrimental in accomplishing long-term goals and financial plans.
+We all have innate behaviors which are detrimental to accomplishing long-term goals and financial plans.
 While we all have our own quirks and bad habits (I know I do), these 3 following behaviors will hinder or completely stop us from building wealth.

 Are you surprised I started with laziness as the number 1 poor behavior?

 I’m guessing the majority of us have pretty good lives.
 Our needs are met, and we have a place to sleep at night.